formsandphases/creative-project-management-resources/README.md

 ### Articles & Guides
 Practical insights and methodologies for creative project management:
-- **Risk Responsiveness**: How to anticipate and adapt to the unexpected in creative projects
-- **Vision to V1**: Strategies for taking ambitious creative ideas to a shippable first version
-- **Resource Planning for Creatives**: Balancing artistic vision with realistic timelines and budgets
+- **[Cultivating the Creative Middle Ground](articles/cultivating-the-creative-middle-ground.md)** - Tools for balancing creativity and structure
+- **[Building a Risk-Responsive Culture](articles/building-a-risk-responsive-culture.md)** - Risk awareness frameworks for creative teams
-- And more!
+- and more!

 ### Templates
 Ready-to-use project management tools designed specifically for creative production: